 Previously, the concept of economic upgrading often referred to industrial upgrading or just upgrading.
-It is defined as the ability of producers to make a better products, more efficiently or to move into more skilled activities33.
+It is defined as the ability of producers to make a better products, more efficiently or to move into more skilled activities.
 The focus of most upgrading studies is on the degree of technological sophistication of production and especially on value added.
-In the field of global value chains (GVC), upgrading is defined as "the possibility for (developing country) producers to move up the value chain, either by shifting to more rewarding functional positions or by making products that have more value added invested in them and that can provide better returns to producers"34 (Gibbon and Ponte, 2005).
-Base on previous description, it can be concluded that upgrading can be defined as the movement to activities that has more value added in production process in order to enhance the technology, knowledge and skill and increase the benefit of the firm participation in global production networks (GPNs)^{35, 36, 37}.

-On progress, GPNs not limited to manufacture industry.
-In order to accommodate the other industries, the concept of upgrading become economic upgrading38.
-Main consideration on most studies either in upgrading and economic upgrading emphasized on new technology, value added and global value chain.
-Humprey and Schmitz39 devided economic upgrading into four forms, there are process upgrading, product upgrading, functional upgrading and inter-chain upgrading.
-In their research, they stated that process upgrading covers transforming inputs into outputs more efficiently by reorganizing the production system or introducing superior technology.
+In the field of global value chains (GVC), upgrading is defined as "the possibility for (developing country) producers t o move up the value chain, either by shifting to more rewarding functional positions or by making products that have more value added invested in them and that can provide better returns to producers".
+(Gibbon and Ponto 2005) Passe on provious description, it can be concluded that upgrading can be defined as the movement to activities that has more value added in production process in order to enhance the technology, knowledge and skill and increase the benefit of the firm participation in global production networks (GPNs) On progress, GPNs not limited to manufacture industry.
+In order to accommodate the other industries, the concept of upgrading become economic upgrading and economic upgrading and economic upgrading emphasized on new technology, value added and global value chain.
+Humprey and Schmitz devided economic upgrading into four forms, there are process upgrading, product upgrading, functional upgrading and inter-chain upgrading.
+In their research, they stated that process upgrading covers transforming inputs into outputs more efficiently by transforming inputs into outputs more efficiently by reorganizing the production system or introducing superior technology.
 This kind of upgrading is driven by the need to improve efficiency and reduce per-unit cost.

 Product upgrading involves improving the quality of the product.
 It is allowing for increased revenue through the sale of higher-value added product.
 In this regard, this type of upgrading allowing for increased revenue through the sale of higher-value added product.
 The style and degree of this type of upgrading obtained from the types of relationship within a production network.
-Captive production networks demonstrate product upgrading, which is more strongly dictated by the lead buyer40.
+Captive production networks demonstrate product upgrading, which is more strongly dictated by the lead buyer .